jelocodes/jelocodes.github.io/_posts/2017-06-09-reflections_on_ruby_pass_the_syntactic_sugar.markdown

 new_user.name=('Wintermute')
 ```

-In this case, the string 'Wintermute' is the argument passed into the name= method, which sets the @name variable equal to that value.
+In this case, the string 'Wintermute' is the argument passed into the name= method, which sets the @screen_name variable equal to that value.
 However, there's a reason for the equal sign naming convention.
 Ruby allows us to forgo the parentheses for methods which accept only one argument.
 So you can instead do this:

 ```
 new_user.name = 'Wintermute'